 Copyright, Project CBD.
 May not be reprinted without permission.

-Project CBD critiques California’s proposed regulations for cannabis testing regarding pesticides, heavy metals, and solvents and makes recommendations for amending them.
+Our organization outlines our concerns with the State of California’s proposed regulations for cannabis testing regarding pesticides, heavy metals, and solvents and our recommendations for amending them.
+We believe the following recommendations will benefit patients, recreational users, and people working in the industry.